Frequently Asked Questions

 If the lender elects to auction the property then this will be handled by the court on their behalf and is normally completed within a few weeks.

 However, please do not just take our word for it.
-Below are three links to independent reports prepared by third-party law firms that are in no way connected to Fifty Shades Developments.
+Below are two links to independent reports prepared by third-party law firms that are in no way connected to Fifty Shades Developments.
 We merely downloaded these documents from the internet ourselves as a useful resource for investors.

 Fifty Shades Developments issue all investors with a receipt for any funds they deposit us.
 These are official invoices and are approved by the local tax office here in Poland.
 They will show how much tax has been paid, who paid that tax and when.